thriveweb/cosmetic-medical/content/pages/home.md

     experienced dental team is dedicated to providing you with the personalized, gentle care that you deserve.
-To help create a relaxing environment, we have screens mounted on our ceilings so that you can watch a movie or documentary whilst your dental treatment is performed.
-Find us on [www.ineedadentist.com](https://ineedadentist.com/dentist/qld/southport/teeth-ferry)
+To help create a relaxing environment, we have screens mounted on our ceilings so that you can watch a movie or documentary whilst your  treatment is performed.
+Find our dental clinic and reviews on [www.ineedadentist.com](https://ineedadentist.com/dentist/qld/southport/teeth-ferry)